What is a sports physiotherapist?

 Sports physiotherapists in the UK work in private practice and with sports teams and organisations.

 At Complete Physio we have very experienced ‘sports physiotherapists’ who meet these criteria with ease.
-Alongside their work at Complete, our physiotherapists also work with the NBA, Premiership Football, England Hockey and British Athletics to name a few… they have also been selected to work at the Olympics and World Championships.
+Alongside their work at Complete, our physiotherapists also work with the NBA, Professional Football, England Hockey and British Athletics to name a few… they have also been selected to work at the Olympics and World Championships.

 What does a sports physiotherapist do?